metacoin/oip-express/README.md

 npm run compile && npm start
 ```

+## Contents
+Currently, this repo contains the Recent tZERO DLR Records webapp found at [https://floblockchain.org/tzero/](https://floblockchain.org/tzero/).
+In the future these repos will be separated and the oip-express app will contain a simple boilerplate app retrieving an unfiltered list of the latest few OIP records.

 ## Configuration
 Configuration is done through modifying `src/index.js` at the moment.
 In the future a configuration file is planned.
 ```